The Thin Line Between Anti-Migration and Racism

 When arrested by the police, Mr. Traini declared that he wanted to vindicate the death of an Italian girl whose body was found in Macerata a few days prior to the shooting rampage.
 A man from Nigeria was named the main murder suspect.

 The incident has been widely-discussed in Italy.
-The leader of Partito Democratico, Matteo Renzi, condemned what he defined as an act of fool, a “pistolero,” who wanted to take justice into his own hands.
+The leader of Partito Democratico, Matteo Renzi, condemned what he defined as an act of a fool, a “pistolero,” who wanted to take justice into his own hands.
 The Minister of the Interior, Marco Minniti, said that he foresaw the possibility of terrorist attacks of this sort, and because of this he decided to stop the arrivals of migrants by boat.
 The far-right leader Matteo Salvini showed comprehension towards Mr. Traini, stating that uncontrolled migration was the problem.

 What is going on in Italy?
 Have Italians returned to racism?
 Or is this a migration problem, as politicians seem to suggest?